blackbird71SR/Hello-World/README.md

 - [x] **VB.NET**

+VB.NET is a programming language designed to create applications that work with Microsoft’s .NET Framework.
+The .NET platform in turn addresses many of the limitations of “classic” COM, Microsoft’s Component Object Model, which provided one approach toward application and component interoperability.

 - [x] **Whitespace**

 Whitespace is an esoteric programming language developed by Edwin Brady and Chris Morris at the University of Durham.
 The language consists of spaces, tabs and linefeeds.